 The projection is for the 75-year period 2020 through 2094.
 A 75-year projection has been established by the Social Security Administration (SSA) and the Centers for Medicare and Medicaid Services (CMS) as the standard projection period for determining the actuarial balance of a public insurance program.
 The 75-year period covers the expected lifetime of the vast majority of those just entering their working ages.
 Thus, a 75-year projection period covers all of the working years and all of the benefit years of those just beginning their participation.
-The model produces year-by-year cash flow projections such that the value and scope of the program can be estimated for any of the years in the 75-year projection period.
+The model produces year-by-year cash flow projection period.
 A projection period of at least 75 years is necessary to see the ultimate costs of the program, because it allows for a full career contribution period (so that the ultimate effects of the vesting rules can be modeled) and the full benefit period (so that the benefits paid over all retirement years based on a specified indexing option can be modeled).